ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 Public gateway operators include:

 - Protocol Labs, which deploys the public gateway `https://ipfs.io`.
-- Third-party public gateways such as `https://cf-ipfs.com`.
+- Third-party public gateways, such as `https://cf-ipfs.com`.

 Protocol Labs maintains a [list of public gateways](https://ipfs.github.io/public-gateway-checker/) and their status.